-The disclosure in the Current Materials focuses on the independence of the board and how it exercises independent judgement in carrying out its duties.
-We note that in the Proposed Materials the commentary under this principle includes a discussion of independent judgement and we applaud this addition, however, there should be a corresponding requirement to disclose how the directors exercise independent judgement.
+Proposed Materials the commentary under this principle includes a discussion of independent judgement and we endorse this addition, but in our view there should be a corresponding requirement to disclose how the directors exercise independent judgement.

 We support the additional disclosure required by clause (a), (b) and (c) as this reinforces that director qualifications and competencies are of the utmost importance and provides very important information to investors to assist in their evaluation of the board.